bebound/bebound.github.io/content/posts/c-m-ret-and-return-key-in-emacs.md

 These two keys were binded to `org-meta-return`.

 The unfixed Spacemacs configuration file binds `C-M-m` as `dotspacemacs-major-mode-emacs-leader-key`.

-In terminal, the `<Enter>` is the same as `C-m`, both of them send ASCII 13 character.
-So press meta return will trigger leader key.

 In GUI, the `<Enter>` key will send `<return>` to Emacs.
 Org mode has explicitly bind `M-<return>` to `org-meta-return`, so `org-meta-return` is triggered.
 In other mode, the `M-<return>` key binding is not defined, so `<return>` will translate to `RET`, then trigger leader key.